Status of NEC (Necrotizing Enterocolitis) Litigation

 Manufacturers of these popular infant formulas ignored known risk factors in favor of profit, knowing the high risk of health problems, such as NEC, yet still marketed the products to premature birth infants and families.

-Some of the more notable lawsuits filed previously include baby Daniel Renteria-Hernandez and baby Aries Peterson.
+Some of the more notable previous lawsuits include those filed on behalf of baby Daniel Renteria-Hernandez and baby Aries Peterson.

-Restad et al v.
-Abbott Laboratories Inc. et al.
+Restad et al. v.
+Abbott Laboratories et al.

-Plaintiffs Alicia Restad and Daniel Renteria-Hernandez filed a personal injury product liability action against Abbott Laboratories, Mead Johnson Nutrition Company, and Mead Johnson & Company, LLC in the U.S. District Court for the Eastern District of California.
+Plaintiffs Alicia Restad and Daniel Renteria-Hernandez filed a personal injury product liability action against Abbott Laboratories, Mead Johnson Nutrition Company, and Mead Johnson & Company in the U.S. District Court for the Eastern District of California.

 According to the lawsuit, baby Daniel was born prematurely on April 29, 2019, in Merced, California.
-With a birth weight of two pounds and two ounces, his treatment required a stay in the neonatal intensive care unit (NICU).
+With a birth weight of 2 lb 2 oz, his treatment required a stay in the NICU.
 Daniel died 16 days later from NEC.

 According to the lawsuit, “Science and research have advanced in recent years confirming the dangers of the defendant’s cow’s milk-based product in causing NEC and death in premature infants, yet the Defendant did nothing to change its product, packaging, guidelines, instructions, and warnings.”